DWD work for a wide range of restaurant and hotel operators across the UK helping them to manage and reduce their business rates liability.

 We will provide annual budget forecasts for your entire portfolio.
 We’ll also provide budget liabilities for proposed assets that you may be considering taking.

 We will check and authorise rate demands.
-For some of our clients we act as the postal address for receiving demands and will only forward correct or corrected demands on to our clients’ accounts payable team that are correct for payment.
+For some of our clients we act as the postal address for receiving demands and will only forward correct or corrected demands on to our clients’ accounts payable team for payment.
+For other clients DWD operate a full business rates payment service, whereby the entire rate payment process is managed by DWD.
+Clients receive a single monthly funding request from DWD.
+DWD make and manage the individual payments to the many hundreds of Billing Authorities across the country on our clients’ behalf.
+This service enables us to meet our ultimate mission objective of taking the hassle of business rates off our clients’ desks.

 We offer advice on BID Levy issues as well as Business Rate Audit issues.
 Every year we complete hundreds of Valuation Officer requests for rental information on our clients’ behalf.
 This ensures accuracy and the appropriateness of the information supplied.